Misery Loves Camping!

 Let me start with my conclusion.
 If being miserable is your idea of having fun then camping is for you!

-For those of you who have not recently succumbed to the urge to forfeit all modern convenience as I have so you can get back to nature; I feel obligated to prevent you from inflicting the same trauma on yourself.
+For those of you who have not recently succumbed to the urge to forfeit all modern convenience; I feel obligated to prevent you from inflicting the same trauma on yourself.
 Here goes my best effort to bring you to your senses.

 Here are a few of my observations gleaned from painful prior departures from reality.
 These observations make up some of the unwritten rules of camping.
 Perhaps you may wish to add a few I have overlooked?